Andrew26L/Andrew26L/README.md

 - 🔭 I’m currently working on Chack, Language Leaf, and Solefactor
 - 🌱 I’m currently learning DRY coding
-- 🤔 I’m looking for help with open-source projects related to E-Learning, Visualization, Collaboration Tools, and Automation.
 - 💬 Ask me about my development approach and potential optimizations
 - 📫 How to reach me: [Andrew's LinkedIn](https://www.linkedin.com/in/andrew-larsen-coding/)
 - 😄 Pronouns: He/Him